 Every seaman who becomes sick or injured during his employment, regardless of any fault of the owner or operator, is entitled to maintenance, cure, and unearned wages as a matter of right.
 “Maintenance” is the seaman’s reasonable expenses of room and board while ashore, until the seaman is fit for duty or until maximum benefit of treatment is reached.
 “Cure” is the reasonable medical expenses incurred by the seaman for curative treatment.
 “Unearned wages” are wages the seaman would have received if he had not become sick or injured, to the end of the voyage.

 Maritime Law and Jones Act cases can be quite complex.
 Numerous legal issues often arise including whether an injured worker is even covered by the Jones Act.
 For these reasons, you need to contact a Jones Act lawyer as soon as you can after suffering an injury.
 Your employer most likely will not give you the information you need regarding your rights and remedies.
 In addition, there are often deadlines that apply which may prevent you from bringing your claim if they are not met.
-For these reasons, it is important that you find an attorney well versed in this complex area of the law.
+For these reasons, you must find an attorney well-versed in this complex area of the law.
 Contact the Davis Law Center for a free consultation.

 Davis Law Center: your trusted partner for Jones Act & Maritime law cases.
 Serving Detroit, Farmington Hills, Southfield, Macon County, and all of Michigan.